abhivaikar/howtheytest/README.md

 # test-automation-bucket-part3-howtheytest
-A bucket full of testing related articles from various tech companies.
+A bucket full of testing-related articles from various tech companies.

 # How They Test